mbaze/bzpack/README.md

 7: 1110
 8: 010100
 ```
-Subsequent descriptions will use the symbols *E1* for Elias-Gamma code 1..N and *E2* for Elias-Gamma code 2..N.
+Subsequent descriptions use the symbols *E1* for Elias-Gamma code 1..N and *E2* for Elias-Gamma code 2..N.

 ## Format Description